neerajk555/SQL-Training-exercise/module-13-procedures-functions/06-Error-Detective.md

 # Error Detective — Procedures & Functions

+## 📋 Before You Start

+### Learning Objectives
+By completing these error detective challenges, you will:
+- Develop debugging skills for stored procedures and functions
+- Practice identifying DELIMITER issues, parameter errors, and return value problems
+- Learn to recognize syntax errors in complex code blocks
+- Build troubleshooting skills for procedural SQL
+- Understand common procedure/function pitfalls

+### How to Approach Each Challenge
+1. **Read scenario** - understand what procedure should do
+2. **Identify syntax error** - check DELIMITER, parameters, RETURN
+3. **Answer guiding questions** - analyze procedure structure
+4. **Check the fix** - see correct syntax
+5. **Test with CALL or SELECT** - verify it works

+**Beginner Tip:** Procedure errors often involve missing DELIMITER changes or wrong parameter types.
+Always use DELIMITER // before CREATE and DELIMITER ; after!

+---

+## Error Detective Challenges

 ## Error 1: Missing DELIMITER ❌

 **Beginner Explanation:** Without changing the delimiter, MySQL sees the first semicolon and thinks the CREATE statement is complete!